What TILE and LITE Stand For in Manual Handling: Diving into the Frameworks

 Why LITE Starts with Load

-The LITE framework prioritises load assessment first because the load is more than just its weight.
-A saw might be light but if you hold it by its blade you're likely to hurt yourself.
+The LITE framework prioritises load assessment first because the load is more than just its weight, a saw might be light, but if you hold it by its blade, you're likely to hurt yourself.
 This load-first approach is particularly valuable in environments where:

-Load characteristics vary significantly between tasks
+Load characteristics vary significantly between tasks.

-Weight limits are primary safety concerns
+Weight limits are primary safety concerns.

-Material properties present unique hazards
+Material properties present unique hazards.

-Load stability affects handling techniques
+Load stability affects handling techniques.

-Manual Handling Examples Using TILE and LITE Frameworks
+Manual Handling Examples Using TILE and LITE

 Warehouse Operations Example